-For now, it is enough to mention that Mahmoud Reda was a choreographer, who choreographed dance scenes for Egyptian movies in the first half of the 20th century and he travelled across Egypt to document local folkloric dances and then created versions of these dances for the stage, which his troupe performed.
+For now, it is enough to mention that Mahmoud Reda was a choreographer, who choreographed dance scenes for Egyptian movies in the first half of the 20th century and he traveled across Egypt to document local folkloric dances and then created versions of these dances for the stage, which his troupe performed.

-Fahmy’s thesis (1987) details the troupe’s experience of choreographing and performing Egyptian folkloric dance for the stage and, although it does not focus solely on raqs sharqi, there is an interesting section that explains how Mahmoud Reda changed raqs sharqi for the stage.
+Fahmy’s thesis (1987) details the troupe’s experience of choreographing and performing Egyptian folkloric dance for the stage and, although it does not focus solely on Raqs sharqi, there is an interesting section that explains how Mahmoud Reda changed Raqs sharqi for the stage.

-His input, as explained in 5.3.4, was very influential for the development of modern Egyptian raqs sharqi.
+His input, as explained in 5.3.4, was very influential for the development of modern Egyptian Raqs sharqi.

 Van Nieuwkerk and Lorius

-There are two publications (Van Nieuwkerk, 1995; Lorius, 1996) from the 1990s that are often cited in the raqs sharqi literature and which I will draw on in the course of this thesis.
+There are two publications (Van Nieuwkerk, 1995; Lorius, 1996) from the 1990s that are often cited in the Raqs sharqi literature and which I will draw on in the course of this thesis.

-They are not specifically on raqs sharqi, but they are useful for understanding the cultural background against which Egyptian raqs sharqi developed.
+They are not specifically on Raqs sharqi, but they are useful for understanding the cultural background against which Egyptian Raqs sharqi developed.

 Van Nieuwkerk’s (1995) study focuses on the role of female performers in Egyptian society and it includes a history section.

-Although it is not specifically about raqs sharqi dancers, it is useful to understand the role of dancers in Egyptian society and some historical background.
+Although it is not specifically about Raqs sharqi dancers, it is useful to understand the role of dancers in Egyptian society and some historical background.

 Lorius’ (1996) article focuses on the Egyptian actress and dancer Fifi Abdou (I have written more about her in 5.6.1) and it describes one of her live shows, in which Fifi performs different styles of Egyptian dance.

-With regards to baladi culture, a very useful text to understand more about it is Early’s (1992) ethnography carried out in a baladi quarter of Cairo, in which she explores the lives and attitudes of baladi women.
+With regards to Baladi culture, a very useful text to understand more about it is Early’s (1992) ethnography carried out in a Baladi quarter of Cairo, in which she explores the lives and attitudes of Baladi women.

 Valeria Lo Iacono